This post was updated on September 18, 2018 to include current information and recommendations.

 Preview the region’s thrilling options here and see how many you can get through before October 31st.
 Good luck!

 During the day, Jack Lantern’s Corn Maze is a festive, family-friendly harvest celebration.
-With two pumpkin patches, bounce houses, corn chuckers, pedal cars, farm animals and trick-or-treating, it’s a must-visit for families all over Northern Colorado.
+With two pumpkin patches, a non-haunted day time maze, bounce houses, pedal cars, farm animals and trick-or-treating, it’s a must-visit for families all over Northern Colorado.
 When the sun goes down the monsters, zombies and ghosts creep out of the shadows!
 By moonlight, the 20-acre corn maze turns into a bone-chilling adventure.
 The bravest of your group are invited to jump on the Haunted Hayride for a thrilling ride through the maze of carnage itself.

 At Chipper’s Lanes, they strive to take every experience to the next level.
 When you apply that motivation to Halloween, you get a 3,000-square-foot, two-story haunted house that will scare you before you ever step inside!
 Tickets are $20 per person and the haunt is operating October 19th through 21st then October 26th through 28th.
 For more information, click here.